LOPSTR 2023

 Best Paper Award

-Thanks to Springer's sponsorship, two best paper awards (one for each submission category), with a 500 EUR prize, will be given at LOPSTR 2023.
+Thanks to Springer's sponsorship, two best paper awards (one for each submission category) will be given at LOPSTR 2023.
 The program committee will select the winning papers based on relevance, originality and technical quality but may also take authorship into account (e.g. a student paper).

 Committee